 Key West-Florida is an island city that lies on the southernmost end of the Straits of Florida in between the Gulf of Mexico and the Atlantic Ocean.
 Actually, geographically speaking, Key West is closer to Havana, Cuba than it is to Miami.

 This post may contain affiliate links.
 Purchasing or booking through these links earns us a commission at no extra charge to you.
 Thank you.

 It is known as a retiree and vacation destination but, still, there are many Floridians who call the Keys home; over 25,000 of them to be exact.
 Although the island measures only 4 miles long by 2 miles wide, it still packs a punch in terms of things to do.

-Being the furthest city south in the continental United States, there aren’t many places you can go in the USA to get a more exotic appeal than Florida Key West.
+Being the furthest city south in the continental United States, there aren’t many places you can go to in the USA to get a more exotic appeal than Florida Key West.
+Key West is one of the top places to visit in Florida.
 If you are planning your next vacation to Key West.
 Florida, you will want to take a few minutes to read this Key West guide and learn about everything you need to know for your trip to Florida!

-Everything You Need to Know For Your Key West Fl Visit
+Everything You Need to Know Before Visiting Key West

 We travel to Florida every year and visit Key West often.
 We visited last year after the hurricane hit.
 It was devastating to see the destruction the hurricane left behind.
 Key West bounced back and was quickly cleaned up in time for the tourist season.

 Whether it is what to do on your next Key West Fl vacations’, Key West travel tips, where to stay on your trip, what to eat, the best time to visit, the Key West weather, or even the Key West bars it is known for, we have covered it all in the information below!

 To get to Key West, visitors have a multitude of ways of getting there be it by land, sea, or air.
 When you see a Key West, Florida map you will see how easy it is to get around.